Spiky-73/BetterInventory/README.md

 ## Features

 ### Inventory Management
-- `Smart Item consumption`: Consume items from a different stack to reduce changes in the selected item
+- `Smart Item Consumption`: Consume items from a different stack to reduce changes in the selected item
-- `Smart Item Pickup`: Items go their previous slot in your inventory when picked up
+- `Pickup to Previous Slot`: Items go their previous slot in your inventory when picked up
 - `Auto Equip Items`:  Automatically equip items such as Armors, Accessories or Equipment
+- `Pickup to Hotbar Last`: Picked up items will fill the hotbar slots last
+- `Upgrade Items on Pickup`: Picked up items go to the slot of items of the same kind if they are better

 - `Quick Move`: Quickly move items between special slots in the inventory
+- `Craft Stack`: Left Click to craft or buy items in stacks
 - `Favorite Items in Personal Storages`: Favorite items in the Piggy Bank, Safe, ...
-- `Craft Stack`: Left Click to craft or buy items in stacks
 - `Shift Right Click`: Shift or Control Right Click to transfer one item
 - `Stack Trashed and Sold Items` Items sold or trashed multiple times will stack